-Raksha Bandhan 2013 is going to be celebrated with great zest in India.
+Raksha Bandhan 2019 is going to be celebrated with great zest in India.
 Know

 In India, Rakhi is celebrated with lot of fun and frolic.
 Besides tying of Rakhis on the brother's hand, gift exchanges, relishing tempting and mouth-watering sweets, lots of other elements are also present.
 These acts make the Rakhi festival all the more interesting and one is always looking forward for this day to arrive.